 Funeral services are still currently permitted at churches and places of worship.
 However, each place of worship may have its own capacity limits in place and we will ensure you are aware of them before the day of the service.

 Rites of Committal can take place with no limit at the cemetery, as long as physical distancing between guests can be maintained.
 Entombments in indoor mausoleums may have capacity restrictions, which is separate from the restrictions in place at our funeral homes.

 Our Coffee Lounge remains closed and receptions are not available.
 Please do not bring outside food or beverages into our funeral homes.

 All of our bathrooms are equipped with disinfecting hand soap and cleaned regularly.
 We also have increased the frequency of cleaning and disinfecting our public areas.

 Hand sanitizer and masks are available upon entry and throughout the Funeral Homes.
 As well, signage has been posted throughout to remind all visitors to adhere to our new precautions and procedures.

 Condolence Resources.
 Please reach out to families in their time of need.
-Friends should sign our online register books and/or send flowers, as only a very limited number of guests will be able to attend in person.
+Friends should sign our online register books and/or send flowers, especially if they do no feel comfortable attending in person.
 While visitations and services are limited to smaller numbers of guests, families appreciate your show of support through this very difficult time.

 In order for us to continue to serve our families well and in a safe manner, we thank you for your understanding and cooperation with these preventative measures that are temporarily in place.